Archive for the ‘travel’ Category

 Hmm, very perceptive to imagine that it might.
 The answer is a resounding yes.
 As I told the Year 9s at JTC, I used to spend precious little time on inner contemplation, the opposite, in fact.
 As a scientist and an entrepreneur I was quite sniffy at all the industries around self-help; NLP, psychotherapy for the mentally healthy, basically anything that encourages you to look into your inner self.
 Even now I’m uncomfortable with those things.
 An inner voice objects with the cry “Stop finding yourself so damn interesting!”

 But as a writer I’ve been forced to spend hours and hours mining my feelings and emotions and memories for material.
 Yuck!
 I had hoped I could write entirely without recourse to any of that.
 But I’m not clever enough to write intellectually dense yet emotionally spartan material.
 I’ve become rather contemplative.
-It’s all a bit embarrassing. - A new friend, Daniel confirmed a long-held suspicion of mine; over a plate of slow-roasted, aged organic beef and a glass of decent Cab Sav, he told me that men fall properly in love only once.
-“Your first girlfriend kills you,” he said.
+It’s all a bit embarrassing.

 In ZERO MOMENT I am currently enjoying tormenting poor Joshua’s tender young heart.
 Since I’m a girl I can only guess at what teenage boys go through.
 (Well I observe, remember and then guess.)
 Daniel’s comment was timely confirmation.